huishenlab/STORMqc/README.md

   - `star`: log and counts files from STAR, also includes read counts aligned to non-annotated space (non-annotated space considered as genomic space that does *not* fall in the annotation GTF (both ERCC and your species of interest), RepeatMasker defined space, and FANTOM5 enhancer defined space.
+  - `trim_reads`: Trimmed FASTQs and FastQC output from TrimGalore!